 What if I want a good dinner but not this one?

 Want more Carmel Kama’aina content?
 Follow me on Instagram.
-All my latest recipes, poems, and behind the scenes tricks are published first on Instagram.
+All my latest recipes and behind the scenes tricks are published first on Instagram.
 Sneak a peek below: